NearInfinityBrowser/NearInfinity/README.md

 [Java conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html) (outdated)
 or [Google's Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html).

-### Workflow ###
+### Workflow

-There are 2 sets of 2 persistent branches.
-Of the first set:
+The project consists of two active branches:

 * `master` - code that reflects the latest stable release.
+It is only updated by a change of the version number which happens very rarely.

-* `devel` - code that is ready to go into the next unstable release with little to no adjustment.
+* `devel` - code that is ready to go into the next work-in-progress (WIP) release with little to no adjustment.
 That is, it should be complete and behave well locally, even if it has not been exhaustively tested under a wide variety of conditions.

 If you work on something you should generally do so on a feature